 Chazzen Fitness

-Process goals define the specific behaviors you will perform regularly, regardless of outcome.
-“I will train three times per week” is a process goal.
-“I will eat a high-protein breakfast every day” is a process goal.
-These are entirely within your control, which is precisely why they work.
-You succeed or fail based on your actions, not the scale.
+Process goals do that better.
+A process goal defines the specific behavior you will perform, regardless of how you feel.
+“I will train four days a week.”
+“I will hit my protein target every day.”
+These are within your control entirely, which is precisely what makes them work.
+You succeed or fail based on actions, not outcomes you can only partially control.

-Identity-based goals go one level deeper.
-Instead of “I want to lose weight,” the identity goal is: “I am becoming someone who prioritizes their health.”
-This reframe matters because our actions tend to align with our self-image.
-When you see yourself as a healthy person (even before the results are visible), you make decisions from that identity.
+Identity goals go one level deeper.
+Instead of “I want to lose weight,” the identity version is: “I am becoming someone who takes their health seriously.”
+Your actions tend to align with who you believe you are.
+When you start seeing yourself as someone who trains, the decision to train stops being a negotiation and starts being a statement of who you are.

 These questions are for you — there are no right or wrong answers.
 Taking a moment to apply what you just read to your own situation is where the real learning happens.
 Your responses are saved privately in your browser.